BDC Hamburger Icon

 Differentiators: Huge selection of products, low prices, fast delivery

 When Amazon started as an online bookstore, its key differentiator was the number of titles it carried.
 As it expanded into other product lines, Amazon continued to present customers with a wide range of prices for the same or similar products, largely from third-party sellers.
-Since sellers compete on the platform and there is less overhead than with a physical store, this drives prices down for customers.
+Because sellers compete on the platform, and Amazon has less overhead than physical stores, this drives prices down for customers.

 Amazon upped its game in 2005 when it introduced Prime with two-day delivery.
-Since then, it has offered Prime free one-day delivery on more than 10 million products and even same-day delivery in over 90 U.S. cities.
-Same-day delivery is free to Prime members on orders over $25.
-This offers unparalleled convenience to customers.
+Since then, it has offered Prime free one-day delivery on more than 15 million products and even same-day delivery in over 120 U.S. metro areas.
+Same-day delivery is free to Prime members on orders over $25, offering unparalleled convenience to customers.

 BDC Logo